Recommended Books and Other Resources

 12-Step Recovery Groups - Many people find 12-step programs instrumental in addiction recovery.
 Programs include Alcoholics Anonymous, Narcotics Anonymous, Sex Addicts Anonymous, Codependents Anonymous, Adult Children of Alcoholics & Dysfunctional Families, and Al-Anon (for family members of someone with a drinking problem).
 Search for the group you’re interested in for more info.

-Refuge Recovery - a Buddhist-oriented, non-theistic recovery program for addictions of all types.
-A good alternative to 12-step if that’s not your thing. https://www.refugerecovery.org/
+Recovery Dharma - a Buddhist-oriented, non-theistic recovery program for addictions of all types.
+A good alternative to 12-step if that’s not your thing. recoverydharma.org

 Neurodiversity: